itscliche11/Mark-Cyber/README.md

 - Ethical Mindset: As an employee under West London NHS Trust, I do have access to patients' protected information and because of this I am enforced and able to follow ethical standards such as the GDPR.
 I am also able to consider the impact of security decisions on individuals and organizations as well as ensure privacy of data.
 In relations to my extensive study in cybersecurity I am also able to follow compliance standards such as HIPPA, PCI DSS, ISO 27001, ISO 27002 and the NIST Framework

+Performed the following tasks for Coding a File Integrity Monitor using Powershell and Hashing Algorithms

+- CreatedaBaselinethatwasusedtomonitoranychangeswithinaTargetFilebycomparingtheHashesstored within the baseline to the Target File Hash

+- Loadedthebaseline.txthashfilesintoadictionary

+- Created a iteration loop function that  calculatesHashValuesfromTargetFilesthencomparethefilehashtowhat is stored in the baseline.txt file

+- UsedPowershelltoStorethefilehashpairsintoabaseline.txtfile

+- CreatedaPowershellscriptthatmonitorsfileswithasavedbaselineandload

+- Wrote a Cmdlet that displays messages to the console alerting the user if contents of a file or the file itself has been changed or deleted.